Ayoub El Kaabi: Club career

-RAC
+Racing de Casablanca

-El Kaabi was loaned to a club in the Third National Division where he gained experience by making a large number of appearances.
-His professional career began with Racing Athlétique Club.
-Initially a left-back due to his speed and stamina, the club switched him to defensive midfielder, and then to forward after the coach saw his great finishing ability.
-He was credited with helping Racing Club gain promotion to the First National Division.
+After playing for CH Khadija as a youth player, El Kaabi joined Racing de Casablanca in 2014.
+Prior to breaking into the first team at Racing de Casablanca, El Kaabi played for amateur sides Ettifaq Lalla Meryem and Club Chaâb de Casablanca on loan.
+El Kaabi initially began his career at Racing de Casablanca as a left-back due to his speed and stamina, the club switched him to defensive midfielder, and then to forward after Racing de Casablanca's manager saw his great finishing ability.
+He was credited with helping the club gain promotion to the Botola Pro.

 RS Berkane

 Ayoub El Kaabi joined RS Berkane on transfer from Racing during summer 2017 as top scorer in the Botola 2 during the 2016–17 season with 25 goals.
 El Kaabi won the 2018 Moroccan Throne Cup when Berkane defeated Wydad de Fès in the final on penalties.